 Be bold (and humble)

 A stark, geometric grid sets up the framework of our storytelling.
-The colors are rich, vibrant and varied; our identity incorporates each of Accel’s partner company’s colors where the businesses are mentioned.
+The colors are rich, vibrant, and varied; our identity incorporates each of Accel’s partner company’s colors where the businesses are mentioned.
 The homepage layout also heavily promotes Accel’s founders over the firm itself, letting the Accel brand be “quiet” while founders speak and their companies’ logos scroll over the top of the screen.
 The result is not only a true representation of the VC’s down-to-earth values, but the design itself stands out in a category that has largely devolved into a kind of bland, distant corporateness.

 Connect the dots

 From a technology standpoint, the site is deceptively simple with a whole lot going on under the hood.
-Our research found that entrepreneurs mainly use VC sites to learn about the people they’ll be working with; see what they believe in and who they’ve partnered with in the past.
+Our research found that entrepreneurs mainly use VC sites to learn about the people they’ll be working with, and see what they believe in and who they’ve partnered with in the past.
 Our main challenge became building robust search functionality that mapped and indexed individual content elements — 400+ investments, 100+ partners and dozens of blog and news articles — creating interwoven data pathways so users could search in all kind of ways.

-Now, users can search for partners by name, location, area of focus or specialization, etc., or for a company by name, by industry, by founder, etc. Each partner profile page was also built to display the companies that team member has invested in or worked with, plus company profiles, blog posts they wrote, and blog posts about the companies.
-Form followed function here, with the site architecture created with that curious founder in mind; a fast-moving entrepreneur with a need to quickly surpass the emotional draw of brand to get to deep insights around how a specific VC partner might empower their rocket ship toward profitability and growth.
+Now, users can search for partners by name, location, area of focus, or specialization, etc., or for a company by name, by industry, by founder, etc. Each partner profile page was also built to display the companies that team member has invested in or worked with, plus company profiles, blog posts they wrote, and blog posts about the companies.
+Form followed function here, with the site architecture created with that curious founder in mind: a fast-moving entrepreneur with a need to quickly surpass the emotional draw of brand to get to deep insights around how a specific VC partner might empower their rocket ship toward profitability and growth.